Iyvone-Wesonga/Iyvone-Wesonga/README.md

 <h3>MEET ME<h3/>

-<p I am mainly a front-end developer, using the AngularJs framework, with the goal of sticking to the MEAN stack.
+<p>I am mainly a front-end developer, using the AngularJs framework, with the goal of sticking to the MEAN stack

  I'm looking to collaborate with front-end developers, be inspired create creative, practical and functional stuff

-Lets code :) </p>
+Lets code :)</p>

 :level_slider: <h3>TECH STACK <h3/>